OlivierLD/raspberry-coffee/oliv-scratch-pad/some-tests/CHAT.SERVER.md

 - When a client is sending a message, it is re-broadcasted to all _other_ connected clients.
 - If the server is taken down, all still-connected clients are notified.

-Look into the package `oliv.events`.
+Look into the package `oliv.tcp.chat`.
 It can be compiled and distributed by using the script `package.chatserver.sh`.
 Same script provides instructions on how to run the server and its client(s).
 The script produces 2 jars in the `dist` sub-folder, just above ~10Kb big (they could be even smaller).